 In January 2006, the USDA conducted hearings to consider a petition for the revision of manufacturers' make-allowances for products included in Class III and Class IV milk price formulas.
 As a result of those hearings, the USDA implemented, effective February 1, 2007, an interim decision resulting in a Class III price reduction.
-Effective October 1, 2008, the USDA introduced changes to the manufacturing cost allowances in the Class III and Class IV milk price formulas.
+A second round of hearings to consider broader changes to Class III and Class IV milk price formulas was held in February, April and July 2007.
+As a result of these hearings, effective October 1, 2008, the USDA implemented a partial interim decision including changes to the manufacturing cost allowances in the Class III and Class IV milk price formulas.
 The changes resulted in a reduction of the Class III price of approximately US\$0.35 per hundred weight.
-The final decision regarding the price formula changes is still pending.
+The final decision regarding the most recent price formula changes is still pending.